Directing and writing credits:

 "Haunted Leg" - The writers continue to force Chilton student government down our throats.

-"Swan Song" - I certainly wouldn't want to date Jess, but I'd be lying if I said that I wasn't charmed his surly demeanor.
+"Swan Song" - I certainly wouldn't want to date Jess, but I'd be lying if I said that I wasn't charmed by his surly demeanor.

 "A Tale of Poes and Fire" - I could see myself retiring and joining the Edgar Allen Poe society (more likely the Virgina Woolf society, tbh).